subcomms/subkey/README.md

 Subkey Keyserver
 ====================

+Ever wished you could use your Ethereum or Stacks/BTC crypto keys to sign a GPG public key for secure communication?

-A simple OpenPGP public key server that serves keys signed by a crypto-wallet.
+Subkey is a simple OpenPGP public key server that serves keys signed by a crypto-wallet for ethereum or stacks.

 ### Usability